UCDavisLibrary/main-wp-website-deployment/readme.md

 - By default, plugins run off their dist JS code.
 To use the watch process for a plugin, enable it in your `local-dev` env file by adding `UCD_PLUGIN_<PLUGIN_NAME>_ENV=dev` and then start its watch process.
 - Bring the site up by starting the docker compose stack:
   - `cd website-local-dev; docker compose up`
 - Code directories are mounted as volumes so changes to your host filesystem are reflected in container.

-However, changes to application packages (ex: package.json) will require rebuild of images (`./cmds/build-local-dev.sh`)
+### Checking in your code

 #### Loading a new snapshot
 If you need to update your snapshot or use a different one entirely: